zacanger/zacanger.github.io/cv.md

 ## Relevant Experience and Education:

-* Infrastructure Engineer, Jane.com, 2018-Present
-* Software Engineer, Jane.com, 2016-2018
+* Frontend Developer, Software Engineer, Infrastructure Engineer Jane.com, 2016-Present
   * Worked on product teams building front-end apps including the React re-write of Jane.com and internal apps.
 Worked on infrastructure teams on deployments, CI/CD, and testing.